zenodante/Basic-3d-lib/README.md

 Scene contains all the resources and objs.
 Only objs in the active list would be draw to the screen.
 Camera has two type: PERSPECTIVE_PROJECT and OTHROGRAPHIC_PROJECT, you could set the zoom parameter (focuslength) and aspect ratio for the camera

+#### Render distance and render level
+The engine current has 2 render level.
+In render distance range 0, light would be calculated by obj normal vectors.
+In render distance range 1 only overall color level could be changed.
+Every obj could define for fix render level (ignor the distance calculation result) and the fix color level.
+The engine could also disable the light caculation and color level setting in config file to save cpu time.